porwalayush/RateLimiter/README.md

 # Rate Limiting Algorithms

 Rate limiting algorithms are crucial for controlling the flow of requests in a system, ensuring fair usage, and preventing abuse.
-This document provides an overview of common rate-limiting algorithms, their features, and a comparison between the **Token Bucket** and **Fixed Window Counter** algorithms.
+This document provides an overview of common rate-limiting algorithms, their features, and a detailed comparison of all algorithms.

 ---